Parchive/par3cmdline/windows/README.txt

 [ About "verify" command ]

+ Verification requires memory of double block size.
+When there isn't enough free memory, it will show error.

  You may specify extra files after PAR3 filename.
 They are PAR3 files or misnamed (and/or damaged) input files.
 These files must exist under basepath or current directory.